mgesteiro/EEI-Stopwatch/README.md

 2. Once started, the EEI-Stopwatch is in ***Distance Measuring Mode***: it shows the distance -in centimeters- to the nearest object in front of the sensor.
 	* Use this to **position it about 15-20 cm** from the *racing line*: use your own hand as reference for the sensor.
 Ideally, position it in the side of a straitgh line, perpendicular to it (like in the picture).
 	* Once positioned, **clear all the objects** in front of it (to avoid *false triggers*) and **press the yellow button** to initiate the ***Stopwatch Mode***.
-3. Once in the ***Stopwatch Mode***, the time won't start until it detects a *passing object* (anything at less than 20 cm): it's time to put the robot in the track -before the stopwatch itself- and start it (racing time!).
+3. Once in the ***Stopwatch Mode***, the time won't start until it detects a *passing object* (anything at less than 20 cm): it's time to put the robot in the track -behind the stopwatch line- and start it (racing time!).
 	* When the **robot is detected** (as passing in front of it), the stopwatch **starts measuring** the time, and does so until the robot is detected again, **storing the lap time** in that precise moment.
 	* After each lap, the stopwatch **shows temporarily the previous lap time** (during 2 seconds) and then continues to show the current lap time, until the robot is detected again, repeating the process.
 	* There are two possible options now: you can **wait until the robot completes all the laps** that the EEI-Stopwatch can measure in one go (4 by default), or you can **press the yellow button to abort** the process (discarding the current lap).
-In any case, the EEI-Stopwatch enters the ***Results Mode***.
+In either case, the EEI-Stopwatch enters the ***Results Mode***.
 4. In the ***Results Mode***, you can review all the lap times stored in this go: press the yellow button to cycle through them.
 Take into account that if the process was aborted, some of the laps may have a *0:00* time.
 5. **RESET:** if you **long-press** the red button (during 1 second at least), the EEI-Stopwatch is reset, clearly showing it with a *RESET animation*, and entering the ***Stopwatch Mode*** again (step 3).